openstax/enki/corgi-concourse-resource/README.md

 2. Delete the existing cassettes which you'd like to update

-3. Run the utility script to initialize your local COPS environment with jobs (you may need / want to update this script as well depending upon the changes):
+3. Run the utility script to initialize your local CORGI environment with jobs (you may need / want to update this script as well depending upon the changes):

 ```
 python tests/cassettes/init_local_cops.py